Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Added the possibility to save multiple effect presets
 ### Environment
 - Fixed post process issues when respawning while having a night vision item equipped.

+## 1.2.26
+### Photo Mode
+- Lowered light sliders max values to be more manageable for intensity and radius.
+Higher values are still possible by typing the value.
+- Fixed cases where the wrong type of light would be used.
+- Fixed Gizmos tool swap conflicting with camera navigation inputs.